4dcu-be/4dcu.be/_posts/2021-04-21-Code-Nugget-Batch_Effects.md

 ## Creating a dataset

-To test what [pyComBat] can do a synthetic dataset can be generated with a set of measurements, and a set with a slight deviation that mimics things that can occur when measuring samples at different dates or with different equipment.
+To test what [pyComBat] can do, a synthetic dataset can be generated with a set of measurements, and a set with a slight deviation that mimics things that can occur when measuring samples at different dates or with different equipment.
 Here we'll use a dataset with values pulled from a normal distribution, and a uniformly distributed set of values.
 One effect will introduce is a shift, where simply all values measured in that batch are off by a constant amount and one where